arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

  * Storage engine is not changeable on a existing database.
 Currently only initial databases are supported.
    In order to use another storage engine, you have to delete your ArangoDB application (Mac Application Folder) and `/Users/<your_user_name>/Library/ArangoDB` folder.

+### OpenSSL 1.1

+ * ArangoDB has been tested with 1.0 only and won't build against 1.1.
+See [here](https://github.com/arangodb/Cookbook/blob/master/recipes/Compiling/OpenSSL.md) how to compile on systems that ship 1.1 by default